doccstat/cs6300team/GroupProject/Design-Team/design-discussion.md

 # Summary

-Remote collaboration on any complex projects, including technical designs, is always a challenge.
-One of the advantages of this team is that most of the members shared similar ideas on how the requirements should be represented.
-This allowed us to quickly form a foundation and systematically review each new idea from individual members.
+Remote collaboration on any project, including technical designs, is always a challenge.
+There were several lessons that allowed us to work quickly and effectively as a team.

-Some of the lessons learned from this process includes:
+* **Start with the common ideas.** Reconciling the ideas of four individuals could be a difficult task as there were four different designs to merge together.
+By focusing on the ones common to all, it made it easier to discuss adding or removing each new idea to the team design.

-*   Sharing and learning the constraints of each member.
-Being in different time zones could pose a challenge, by considering this, we learn to not expect immediate responses from our messages or view each message requiring immediate action.
+* **Communication.** Being in different time zones could pose a challenge to remote teams.
+By considering this, we learn to not expect immediate responses from our messages or view each message as requiring immediate action.
+The tools we used such as Google Docs and Slack allowed us to communicate at different speeds and quickly merge our work together.
-*   Finding common ground fast.
-Reconciling the ideas of four individuals could be a monumental task as the team decides which one to include or remove.
-By focusing on the ones common to all, each new idea and its merits gets weighted against a system we already agreed on.
+* **Iterative design.** It was important not to be locked in on any particular part of our system.
+We went through several rounds of solutions to each requirement.
+This allowed us to reaccess each new idea and how it would fit in our team design.
+This approach allowed us to consolidate classes and methods.
-*	During the discussion which design diagram should our diagram be based on, we clearly made some advantages and disadvantages, and using tools to help us make our ideas together.
-After we have settled down our ideas, we started to contribute based upon Design 2 and everybody shows their work.
+* **Levarging diverse backgrounds.** The varying level of experience became obvious as we began discussing the system design.
+Some had a deeper understanding on object oriented programming, databases and prior design experience.
+Working in a team brought out nuisances that allowed us to remove overly complicated classes and complex relationships.
 *	We throughoutly discussed functions of each method and removed the possible overlaps ones.
 *	Although we have different backgrounds, every one learned something from the disscussion.
 *	The UML design helps to boil down the app to the essential classes and separate out components that should be within the UI only.